tauthethirtythird/io_qp2_rule_kor/readme.md

 1 second later the attacks start entering the garbage queue, each split is separated by 0.5s

 ## Garbage hole positions

-This mode's garbage lines don't follow attack structure, only the total amount of lines

 TETR.IO's garbage messiness system is decided by two numbers:
 “every line in the same attack has an X% chance to not stay on the same column”, “different attacks have a Y% chance to not stay on the same column”